-VACUUM PUMP MAINTENANCE - GAST N70
+VACUUM PUMP MAINTENANCE - THOMAS 2907CDC22/12

-WARNING: Before proceeding with any maintenance, disconnect power source.
+M WARNING: Before proceeding with any maintenance, disconnect power source.

-If the vacuum pump takes too long to attain full vacuum, it may require maintenance.
-Replace worn parts as necessary to obtain acceptable pump performance (see REPLACEMENT PARTS LIST).
+If the vacuum pump takes too long to attain full vacuum, it may require maintenance (see OPERATING FEATURES for location of pump).
+Replace the diaphragms, valve flappers or head gaskets as necessary to obtain acceptable pump performance (see REPLACEMENT PARTS LIST).
+Perform the following procedures on both heads of the pump.